-(a) Details of the firm’s professional registrations together with details of our professional indemnity insurer can be found below under the Professional liability insurance details section.
+(a) Details of the firm’s professional registrations together with details of our professional indemnity insurer can be found below under The Provision of Services Regulations 2009.

 (b) We will observe the bye-laws, regulations and ethical standards of the ICAEW and accept instructions to act for you on the basis that we will act in accordance with those standards.
 In particular, in respect of taxation matters, you give us authority to correct errors made by HMRC where we become aware of them.
 We will not be liable for any loss damage or cost arising from our compliance with statutory or regulatory obligations.

 (c) We cannot advise on any tax matters that are outside the jurisdiction of the UK tax authorities and therefore we will not be responsible for tax liabilities (and related interest, surcharges and penalties or their equivalents) which are imposed by authorities from outside the UK.
 Appropriate tax advice should be taken from local advisers in any other jurisdictions which may be relevant to your affairs.